ohpensource/platform-cicd/README.md

 ## check-conventional-commits

-This action checks that ALL commits present in a pull request your commits in a pull follow [conventional-commits](https://www.conventionalcommits.org/en/v1.0.0/).
+This action checks that ALL commits present in a pull request follow [conventional-commits](https://www.conventionalcommits.org/en/v1.0.0/).
 Here you have an example of a complete workflow:

 ```
 name: CI